Vinitra Swamy

 Evaluating the Explainers (EDM 2022)

-Vinitra Swamy, Bahar Radhmehr, Natasa Krco, Mirko Marras, and Tanja Käser
+Vinitra Swamy, Bahar Radhmehr, Natasa Krco, Mirko Marras, Tanja Käser

 We compare five explainers for black-box neural nets (LIME, PermutationSHAP, KernelSHAP, DiCE, CEM) on the downstream task of student performance prediction for five massive open online courses.
 Our experiments demonstrate that the families of explainers do not agree with each other on feature importance for the same Bidirectional LSTM models with the same representative set of students.
 We use Principal Component Analysis, Jensen-Shannon distance, and Spearman's rank-order correlation to quantitatively cross-examine explanations across methods and courses.
 Our results come to the concerning conclusion that the choice of explainer contains systematic bias and is in fact paramount to the interpretation of the predictive results, even more so than the data the model is trained on.